-Established in 1855 by Ashael P. Finch as the Finch Company, Finch Manufacturing & Technology has a history of quality manufacturing dating back more than 160 years.
+Established in 1855 by Ashael P. Finch as the Finch Company, Finch Manufacturing & Technology, LLC has a history of quality manufacturing dating back more than 160 years.
 Originally based out of Scranton, Pennsylvania, Finch remained a family-owned company well into the 20th century, primarily serving the coal and railroad industries.
 For years, Finch manufactured a turbine water wheel, an invention of a senior partner, as well as portable engines, mining machinery, circular saw mills, iron fronts for buildings, and steam heating apparatuses.

 Today’s Finch Manufacturing and Technology

 FMT’s management team possesses hundreds of years of managerial, engineering, and manufacturing experience.

 As CEO and Managing Partner, Bob brings over 30 years of executive decision making as a GM, COO, CFO, and President in business units ranging from $13,000,000 to $700,000,000 while managing 50 to 1,100 people.
 Bob actively leads FMT’s strategic and operational planning as well as works hand in hand with the FMT team by leveraging his experience in financial management, project management, and business development.
 Over the past five years, Bob has given many hours of volunteer work to veteran’s organizations in the Philadelphia region.
 Bob served five years in the U. S. Army with expertise in supply chain management prior to being medically retired as a Captain in 1991.
 Bob is a graduate of the United States Military Academy at West Point and received his masters from Johns Hopkins University.
 Bob is a Service-Disabled Veteran.